A handy coffee guide for Sean Hannity fans who have smashed their Keurig machines

 - If you want to make really good coffee, I recommend buying a Kalita Wave and using a gooseneck water kettle.
 But believe you me: using any pour-over rig will taste worlds better than any of the dreck that comes from a pod.
 If you want to get really fancy, buy yourself a nice burr grinder (this is honestly the most important part of making good coffee).
 But if that’s a bridge too far and you just want cheap, easy coffee, buy it pre-ground; despite it not being fresh, pre-ground coffee will still be much better than whatever came out of that machines you just smashed.

 - You can also buy an automatic drip machine, if you want to make more than one cup.
 Although, cheap Mr Coffee coffee can sometimes border on the flavor profile of Keurig.
-But, then again, you bought the Keurig to begin with so maybe isn’t your primary concern.
+But, then again, you bought the Keurig to begin with so maybe taste isn’t your primary concern.

 Whatever the case, this could be the beginning of a brand-new world for the far-right.
 Now that you’ve broken free of the Keurig shackles, you can experience life in a different realm.
 One where the drink tastes good.
 Welcome to The Resistance.CGW